-How to Beat the 2024 Crowds at Washington DC’s Cherry Blossoms
+How to Beat the 2026 Crowds at Washington, DC’s Cherry Blossoms

-If appreciating the beauty of the bloom alongside millions of others isn’t your cup of tea – no worries!
-There are many other locations within DC’s neighborhoods and the surrounding area where you can soak in the magic of the season without the massive crowds.
+So if appreciating the beauty of the bloom alongside millions of others at the Tidal Basin isn’t exactly your cup of tea, keep reading!
+There are so many other locations within DC’s neighborhoods and the surrounding area where you can soak in the magic of the season without feeling like a squished sardine at the Tidal Basin.

 Washington DC Cherry Blossom Festival at the Tidal Basin at Sunrise